CSRG-Group/dcs-notes.github.io/README.md

     <td align="center"><a href="https://github.com/arkamnite"><img src="https://avatars.githubusercontent.com/u/47830962?v=4?s=100" width="100px;" alt=""/><br /><sub><b>Akram</b></sub></a><br /><a href="https://github.com/CSRG-Group/dcs-notes.github.io/commits?author=arkamnite" title="Documentation">📖</a> <a href="#content-arkamnite" title="Content">🖋</a> <a href="#maintenance-arkamnite" title="Maintenance">🚧</a></td>
   </tr>
 </table>
 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+Generally, "📖" means contributing notes to the project, "🐛" means making a pull request to fix mistakes in someone else's notes, and all other emojis refer to internal administrative tasks.
+See [The all-contributors emoji key](https://allcontributors.org/docs/en/emoji-key) for a more comprehensive summary.

 ## Contact us